glorwlin/glorwlin.github.io/docs/sql/database-types.markdown

 # Types of Databases
 {: .no_toc }

-Here is a nonexhaustive list of the existing types of databases and their characteristics.
+Here is a nonexhaustive list of the existing types of databases and how they differentiate from one another.
 {: .fs-6 .fw-300 }

 ## Table of contents